MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/what-is-azure-pipelines.md

 ### Version control systems

 Before you use continuous integration and continuous delivery practices for your applications, you must have your source code in a version control system.
-Azure Pipelines integrates with GitHub, GitHub Enterprise, Azure Repos, Bitbucket Cloud, and Subversion.
+Azure Pipelines integrates with GitHub, GitHub Enterprise, Azure Repos Git & TFVC, Bitbucket Cloud, and Subversion.

 ### Application types